CodeMissy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11) find . -type d -not -name '.'| wc -l => counts the numbers of directories and sub directories in current directory.

-12) print -lr -- **/*(om[1, 10]) => is used to access the newest 10 files in the current directory. this searches out the 10 most recent files but not recently modificated file.
+12) ls -t1 | head -n 10  => is used to access the newest 10 files in the current directory. this searches out the 10 most recent files but not recently modificated file.